Nebraska Medicaid Program

 In addition, others affected by the change to ICD-10 will be coding staff; non-physician clinicians/ancillary departments; quality management; utilization management staff; quality staff; researchers/data analysts/epidemiologists, software vendors; information systems, billing/accounting; compliance officers; auditors, fraud investigations; and government agencies.

 For HIPAA-covered entities transition to ICD-10 is not an option.
 Without ICD-10, providers will experience delayed payments or even non-payment; increased rejected, denied or pending claims; reduced cash flows and ultimately lost revenues.
 Payments to providers cannot be made without the proper ICD-10 coding.

-Claims for all services and hospital inpatient procedures performed on or after October 1, 2014, must use ICD- 10 diagnosis and inpatient procedure codes.
+Claims for all services and hospital inpatient procedures performed on or after the compliance deadline must use ICD- 10 diagnosis and inpatient procedure codes.
 (This does not apply to CPT coding for outpatient procedures.)
 Claims that do not use ICD-10 diagnosis and inpatient procedure codes cannot be processed.
 It is important to note, however, that claims for services and inpatient procedures provided before the compliance date must use ICD-9 codes.

 Will ICD-10 replace CPT or HCPCS procedure coding?

 No, the CPT (Current Procedure Terminology) and HCPCS (Healthcare Common Procedure Coding System) will continue to be used in the outpatient setting and for practitioner claim forms.
 Like ICD-9 procedure codes, ICD-10- PCS codes are for hospital inpatient procedures only.